oberstet/scratchbox/python/twisted/sharedsocket/README.md

 For HTTP load testing, we use [weighttp](http://redmine.lighttpd.net/projects/weighttp/wiki), which uses [libev](http://software.schmorp.de/pkg/libev.html) for scalable processing based on `epoll()` and can generate stable and scalable concurrent load on SMP systems.

 Note that a lot of tools suck for the stuff we do here, e.g. HTTPerf uses `select()`, not `epoll` and will fail badly.
-It also sucks regarding generating concurrent load.
+It also sucks regarding generating (massive) concurrent load.
 Read more [here](http://gwan.com/en_apachebench_httperf.html).

 Hence: